Divinyl sulfide

 Divinyl sulfide is the organosulfur compound with the formula S(CH=CH2)2.
 A colorless liquid with a faint odor, it is found in some species of Allium.

+Preparation

-It is notable as the product from hydrogen sulfide and acetylene, a combination that arises when acetylene is generated by hydrolysis of technical-grade calcium carbide, which contains impurities of calcium sulfide.
+Divinyl sulfide is formed from hydrogen sulfide and acetylene.
+Divinylsulfide can arise when inadvertently when acetylene is generated by hydrolysis of technical-grade calcium carbide contaminated with calcium sulfide.

 Divinylsulfide was first prepared in 1920 by the reaction of bis(2-chloroethyl)sulfide with sodium ethoxide: